f18-os/file-transfer-fmartinez14/file-transfer-lab/README.md

 #python3 framedForkServer.py -l 50001

 You may change these parameters to change protocol or server.
 It supports both PUT and GET.

+Files are saved inside the /filesFolder/client and /filesFolder/server/ folders.
+You can transfer using those directories.